zominy/bash-cybersecurity-course/Module 3: Variables, Loops, and Conditionals: Building Logic for Defense/tutorial.md

 ## Module 3 Lab 🛡️💻

+### Important | When saving scripts always use Ctrl + O, Enter, then Ctrl X. Not saving will result in lost progress.
 ---

 ### Part 1 - Creating a script file 📄⚙️

-In the beginning of the lab we use the commmand:
+In the beginning of the lab we use the command:
 ```bash
 touch s1.sh; chmod 700 s1.sh; nano s1.sh
 ```